huntergregory/Slogo_Turtles/README.md

 * Frontend - CSS stylesheet and turtle images

 #### Using the program:
-- Press "PARSE" button to run commands
+- Click "PARSE" button to run commands
 - Use various on-screen controls to manipulate aspects of the environment
-- Press Ctrl+N to create new workspace
+- Click the new tab button

 #### Assumptions: